The Art of the Follow Up

 Continue the Conversation

-Try to match the tone of your interview with the tone of your follow-up.
-If you had a somewhat familiar and casual conversation, don’t respond with an overly formal follow-up email.
-On the other hand, if you felt your interview was particularly serious and to the point, a follow-up shouldn’t be used as a chance to suddenly get chummy.
+Try to match the tone of your interview in the tone of your follow up.
+If you had a somewhat familiar and casual conversation, don’t respond with an overly formal follow up email.
+On the other hand, if you felt your interview was particularly serious and to the point, a follow up shouldn’t be used as a chance to suddenly get chummy.
 You are following up in order to continue the conversation, not change it.

 It may sound like a no-brainer, but you’ve got to proofread!
 The last thing you want to do is hit send and miss any easy mistake that might undermine all your hard work.
 Run spell check, read it over a few times.
 It can also be helpful to send a draft to someone whose option you trust to get feedback.